FC Machida Zelvia: Yo-yo years (2012–2022)

 The stadium's capacity and conditions were still short of fulfilling J. League criteria, so the club completed another renovation between the end of the 2010 and the start of the 2011 seasons.
-Zelvia finished the 2011 season in third place after beating Kamatamare Sanuki in the final match of that season, thereby granting them promotion to J. League (Second Division), but were relegated after a bottom-placed finish.
+Machida finished the 2011 season in third place after beating Kamatamare Sanuki in the final match of that season, thereby granting them promotion to J. League (Second Division), but were relegated after a bottom-placed finish.
 They became one of the original J3 clubs after finishing in 4th place in the 2014 JFL season and returned to J2 as 2015 runners-up by beating Oita Trinita in the promotion/relegation play-off.
 In the first return to J2 in the 2016 season, Machida were able to finish in 7th position, only four points short of the play-offs spot.

-In 2017, Zelvia fell off more than a half place down to 15th with fifty points, twelve points up of relegation zone.
-In the 2018 season, while Zelvia culminated a great campaign by finishing inside the promotion play-offs zone of 4th place, Zelvia were unable to participate in the phase because they did not have a J1 League-level license.
+In 2017, Machida fell off more than a half place down to 15th with fifty points, twelve points up of relegation zone.
+In the 2018 season, while Machida culminated a great campaign by finishing inside the promotion play-offs zone of 4th place, Machida were unable to participate in the phase because they did not have a J1 League-level license.
 The 2019 season also saw the club fell down far on the table as they finished in 18th position, three points up from relegation places occupied by Kagoshima United and FC Gifu.
 At the end of this season the club acquired a J1 license.

-In 2020, Zelvia finished in 19th.
-While they were able to conclude their 2021 campaign by finishing in 5th position, no promotion play-offs were held in this season, mainly because no relegation in the previous season due to COVID-19 pandemic, so Zelvia remain in J2.
-In 2022 season, Zelvia once again fell far below their position of the previous campaign by finishing in the 15th position.
+In 2020, Machida finished in 19th.
+While they were able to conclude their 2021 campaign by finishing in 5th position, no promotion play-offs were held in this season, mainly because no relegation in the previous season due to COVID-19 pandemic, so Machida remain in J2.
+In 2022 season, Machida once again fell far below their position of the previous campaign by finishing in the 15th position.
+After the conclusion of the 2022 season, manager Ranko Popović left the club.